-Basics methods of in vitro isolation and cultivation of chondrocytes from OA cartilage were realized in this work.
-The present study contains also some limitations.
-More precise characterization of surface and intracellular markers of chondrocytes and comparison with a control group of young healthy patients should be done.
-In conclusion, we can assume that human articular chondrocytes obtained from elderly patients with osteoarthritis (stage 3) maintained a chondrocyte phenotype and could be potentially used for autologous implantation.
-We have standardized the conditions for cultivation to minimize the risk of in vitro cell contamination according to GLP standards since chondrocyte manipulation for autologous implantation requires standardised protocols ensuring that the cell product is therapeutically effective and safe.
+Basic methods of in vitro isolation and cultivation of chondrocytes from OA cartilage were performed in this study.
+However, there were some limitations.
+More precise characterization of surface and intracellular markers of chondrocytes as well as comparison with a control group of young healthy patients should have been practiced.
+In conclusion, human articular chondrocytes obtained from elderly patients with osteoarthritis (stage 3) maintained a chondrocyte phenotype and could be potentially used for autologous implantation.
+We have standardized the conditions for cultivation to minimize the risk of in vitro cell contamination according to GLP standards since chondrocyte manipulation for autologous implantation requires standardized protocols to ensure that the cell product is therapeutically effective and safe.